baliboy20/learning/docs/routing/Routing.md

 ##Lazy loading

-DI providers will duplicate or shadow if not a singleton root or instantiatied in the vew.
+DI providers will duplicate or shadow if not a singleton root or instantiatied in the vew.dfdfdfd

 ####Feature Module
 ````